Record year for UCB's competition bakers

 It was the third year in a row that UCB lifted the Horton Trophy, won by bakery lecturer Ross Jones for the perfect loaf, and the Founders Cup, a team award for Jessica Dalton, Beth Swift, Shanice Robinson and Isobelle Calmiano.

 This has been a record year for us.
 It is down to the dedication of lecturers and the enthusiasm of the students.
 Our students are highly motivated.
-They come into the bakeries to prepare for competitions and they practise and practise.
+They come into the bakeries to prepare for competitions and they practice and practice.

 Among UCB’s other winners was Elaine Chan, whose chocolate wedding cake won the Slattery Trophy, the first time the university has scooped the prize.
 Emily Hughes took the Devon Rose Bowl for Lightly Fruited Cake, Amy Hands won the inaugural prize for shortbread and Jess Dalton also triumphed in the Victory Challenge Trophy for six decorated biscuits.